 WOW KIDS SECTION

 This section of our website is just for kids and teachers.
 Have any of you ever been to a park where they have dolphins and whales?
 I'm sure most of you have and that's okay because you didn't know.
-Today we are going to teach you a few things you need to know about dolphins and whales living in captivity.

 Do you think you want to help animals when you grow up?
 Click here and ask your parents to help you.
 You can learn all you need to know about a career in helping animals!